liuenyan/ipscan/README.md

 ipscan
 ======

-Some script using for nmap.
+Some scripts using for nmap.